tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

           information on the meanings of the various options available to you.

+.. sidebar:: Tab completion

+    Another way to save on typing in the terminal is to use tab completion.
+    Start typing the command that you want to use and hit the tab key.
+For example, type in ``gu`` and then press the tab key.
+This will complete the command to ``gunzip`` without you having to do any more typing.
+    If the letters typed into the terminal are not sufficient to specify a unique command it will list all of the possible options.

+    You can also use tab completion to fill in the names of existing files and directories.

 Creating a work flow using pipes
 --------------------------------

-Now it is time to introduce one of the greatest features of the command line: piping!
+Now it is time to introduce one of the greatest features of the command line: pipes!
 Pipes are a means to redirect the output from one command into another.
 The character used to represent a pipe is the vertical bar: ``|``.